-- Provide adequate food - Clothing and shelter (including exclusion from home or abandonment) - Protect a child from physical and emotional harm or danger - Ensure adequate supervision (including the use of inadequate caregivers) - Ensure access to appropriate medical care or treatment - It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.
+- Provide adequate food - Clothing and shelter (including exclusion from home or abandonment) - Protect a child from physical and emotional harm or danger - Ensure adequate supervision (including the use of inadequate caregivers)

 Indicators:

 Neglect can be difficult to spot.
 Having one of the signs doesn't necessarily mean a child is being neglected.
 But if you notice multiple signs that last for a while, they might show there is a serious problem.
 Children and young people who are neglected might have: